 Students may choose to be a full-time student (12 or more credit hours) or part-time student (under 12 credit hours).

 Students who complete the program often begin their post-high school education as a college sophomore or junior, or at least earn a few general education credits, allowing them to dive right into courses directly related to their degree.

-Students eligible for the program need to meet two of the following criteria:
+Students eligible for the program need to meet one of the following criteria: